edgedb/edgedb/docs/intro/edgeql.rst

 intended as a rapid-fire overview so you can hit the ground running with EdgeDB.
 Refer to the linked pages for more in-depth documentation.

-Want to follow along with the queries below?
-Open the `Interactive Tutorial </tutorial>`_ in a separate tab.
-Copy and paste the queries below and execute them directly from the browser.

 .. note::